 Red: Romantic love

 It’s universally acknowledged that red roses represent romantic love.
-When it comes to expressing a true, long-lasting love, red roses are an
+When it comes to expressing a true, long-lasting love, red roses are an optimal way to show it.

 Pink roses represent grace, elegance, sweetness and poetic romance.
 The darker the shade, the more strongly it expresses thanks.
 Light pink roses on the other hand, are closely associated with tenderness and appreciation.